 Bethel University is a private, religious school in a suburban setting in Mishawaka, Indiana.
-Bethel University was founded in 1947 and now enrolls around 1,362 students a year, including 1,161 undergrads.
-Bethel University offers on-campus housing for up to 751 students.
-The majority of students live on campus.
-On the weekends, about 50% of students stay on-campus and participate in campus events and social life.
+Bethel University was founded in 1947 and the school enrolls around 1,339 students per year, which includes 1,170 undergrads.
+Bethel University ensures housing for up to 751 students.
+Most students live in off campus housing, and 50% of students spend their weekends on campus.

 Interested in journalism or communications?
-Bethel University students can write for the campus newspaper, host a radio show or be a producer for the student-run television channel.
+Bethel University students can write for the campus newspaperor be a producer for the student-run television channel.

 There are no fraternities or sororities at Bethel University, so it might be a good choice if you're not interested in Greek life.